Cuppixx/Cuppixx.github.io/README.md

 ##### Results & Impact

-- _As of October 2024, the project has 13 stars on GitHub._
+- _As of October 2024, the project has 13 stars, making it the most popular fork of the original asset._
 - _Throughout its development the project has had over 2000 unique visitors, according to GitHub's traffic tool._
 - _After the last commit, the project had an averaged of 5 unique visitors every two weeks, again based on data from GitHub's traffic tool._
 - _Feedback from Twitch users in the Software and Game Development category has been positive.
 They noted that the plugin looks visually clean and professional._